LotBag/LotBag/README.md

 ### Hi there 👋
-<p> I am a novice backend developer!</p>
+ I am a novice backend developer!
 ## My education.
-<p>I am currently undergoing training on the Hexlet platform.
+I am currently undergoing training on the Hexlet platform.
-<br>There is also an unfinished higher technical education at Novosibirsk State Agrarian University</p>
+There is also an unfinished higher technical education at Novosibirsk State Agrarian University

 <!--